cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 By features, we refer here to the set of directories and contained CMake/BASIS configuration files for which template files exist in the BASIS project template.
-For a list of available project features, please have a look at the help output of the project tool.
+For a list of available project features, please have a look at the help output of ``basisproject``.
 You can either select a pre-configured project template consisting of a certain set of directories and configuration files and optionally modify these sets by removing features from them and/or adding other features, or you can simply remove and/or add selected features only from/to the current set of directories and